Howard Hanna Jr. - President & Chairman of M. A. Hanna Company

-Howard Melville Hanna, Jr., was born on December 14, 1877, to Howard Melville and Kate Smith Hanna, Sr. Howard Sr. was the nephew of Mark Hanna, the president maker of the McKinley era.
+Howard Melville Hanna, Jr., was born on December 14, 1877, to Howard Melville and Kate Smith Hanna.
+Howard Sr. was the nephew of Mark Hanna, the president maker of the McKinley era.
 Howard’s two sisters lived in the next two houses east of the Hanna home.

-Howard Jr. graduated from University School and then spent three years in the Sheffield Scientific School of Yale University.
+Howard Jr. was educated in public schools and graduated from University School in 1897.
+He spent three years in the Sheffield Scientific School of Yale University.

-In 1900, Hanna served as secretary and treasurer of Boomer Coal and Coke Company of West Virginia and then entered the coal sales department of the M. A. Hanna Company.
-He organized the Iron Ore Mining Department of the company becoming its active manager in 1905.
+In 1902, he was assistant to the manager of the Pennsylvania Ore Docks, with offices in the Pery-Payne Building.
+For two years, Howard was secretary of the Boomer Coal & Coke Company of West Virginia.
+He then entered the coal sales department of the M. A. Hanna Company.
+In 1906, he organized the Iron Ore Mining Department of the M. A. Hanna & Company, was its active manager.

-Hanna’s other business interests included being president of the Paint Creek Coal Mining Company, president of the Wakefield Iron Company and vice-president of the Susquehanna Collieries Company.
-He was a member of the board and executive committee of Republic Iron & Steel Company, director of the National Biscuit Company, Howe Sound Company, Kelly Island Lime and Transport Company, First National Bank and a member of the executive committee of the Guardian Savings and Trust Company;
+Hanna organized the Standard Investment Company and the National Steel Company in 1929.
+Many other business interests that engaged his time and attention included being president of the Paint Creek Coal Mining Company, the Wakefield Iron Company president, and the Susquehanna Collieries Company.
+In addition, he was a member of the board and executive committee of the Republic Iron & Steel Company, director of the National Biscuit Company, Howe Sound Company, Kelly Island Lime and Transport Company, First National Bank, and a member of the executive committee of the Guardian Savings and Trust Company.